ikunetwork/WhitePaper/README.md

 ### Decentralized Key Management System

 As the `RST[x]DC` is incentivized to upload relevant and appropriate research data to IPFS, the associated private key to trigger the `permissionlessLicense` must be encrypted and only available to `RST[x]` Holders at a specified balance threshold.
 In no way will the IKU Foundation own or control any private key to `RST[x]` associated data in IPFS of which the `permissionlessLicense` unlocks.
-Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]DC` will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon `RST[x]` Holder request of the `RST[x]` in the `devtools`.<sup>[35](#f35)</sup>
+Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]DC` will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon `RST[x]` Holder request of the `RST[x]` in the `devtools`.<sup>[35](#f35)</sup> As per the NuCypher White Paper:

+	When the data is stored in a cloud or decentralized storage, it is encrypted with the data owner’s (sender) key pks (Fig. 3).
+The data itself is encrypted with a random symmetric key dek, with one key per file.
+The dek, encrypted with pks is attached to the encrypted data.
+This combination (edek, c) can be stored anywhere - in IPFS, Swarm, S3, or any kind of decentralized or centralized storage.

+	When storing the data, the user to whom we delegate access is not necessarily known in advance.
+First, the receiver should show the sender his public key (Fig. 4).
+It often makes sense for the public key to correspond to an address in the Ethereum network (to prove a payment has been made from that address for a digital content subscription, for example).
+The sender generates a re-encryption key res→r (including an encrypted random ephemeral key when needed) and sends it to a random re-encryption node, selected according to proof-of-stake out of the active nodes in a decentralized network.
+The case where multiple nodes are selected for redundancy or security will be discussed later.
+	The nodes which have shared data of user sender with a user receiver register this information in the network.

+	When the receiver wants to decrypt data shared with him, he first downloads that data from storage or an encrypted stream (Fig. 5).
+He separates out edek from the message and sends edek to the network of re-encryption nodes and finds active re-encryption nodes which can share the data of the sender with the receiver (those which have 		reencryption key(s) res→r).
+The receiver asks the node(s) that has the re-encryption key to transform edek to edek0 and uses his own secret key skr to decrypt it and obtain DEK.
+Now, he can use DEK to decrypt the bulk of the data.

 ### The IKU Reserve
 The IN will maintain its funds, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.The funds will be stored in an Ethereum MultiSigWallet: (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).]
 All foundation transactions and bounties will be public, enabling anyone to see its balance sheet in real time.